 But when experiences are tailored in the right way, customer interactions will improve – and loyalty will increase.

 Support for every employee

-Workplace technology can improve the experiences of every employee.
+Workplace technology can improve the employee experience enterprise wide.
 Digitally native millennials and Gen Z expect to be able to use the latest tools in-store.
-Meanwhile, older employees can enjoy easy to use tools that enable them to maximise the ‘soft skills’ that support great customer interactions, such as empathy, intuition and creativity.
+Meanwhile, older employees can enjoy easy to use tools that enable them to maximize the ‘soft skills’ that support great customer interactions, such as empathy, intuition and creativity.